Mohamed Elmasry’s recent contribution to the Gulf News focuses on how travel bans may be placed due to administrative or legal reasons.

 According to Mohamed Elmasry, an associate at Alsuwaidi and Company Advocates and Legal Consultants, a travel ban may be placed on you if you are the manager in a Limited Liability Company (LLC) that has defaulted on payments or the owner of a sole proprietorship that has a case against it for non-payment of dues.

 “If the commercial case is against an LLC, a travel ban maybe issued against the manager.
 The manager will be banned from travelling till the time he presents a report to the execution court, which includes the cash flow statistics of the company and a proof that the company is incapable of settling the debts.
-If the case is against the owner of a sole proprietorship, he or she will be banned from travelling outside the country unless he or she settles the debt, or was proven insolvent by a court order,” Elmasry said.
+If the case is against the owner of a sole proprietorship, he or she will be banned from traveling outside the country unless he or she settles the debt, or was proven insolvent by a court order,” Elmasry said.

 Similarly, according to the UAE government’s official website – u.ae – if either parent in a custody case has a concern that the other parent may flee the country with a child, they can obtain a travel ban preventing the child from leaving the airport.
 If there is a dispute, the matter can be referred to a judge.